-While not required, it is recommended that students with a disability who utilize Service Animals/Service Animals in training contact and meet with the Office of Services for Students with Disabilities prior to the animal arriving on campus BEFORE each academic calendar school year.
+Students with a disability who utilize Service Animals/Service Animals in training must contact and meet with the Office of Services for Students with Disabilities (OSSD) prior to the animal arriving on campus BEFORE each academic calendar school year.
 All documentation should be submitted no later than 7 days before classes begin.
-For students living on-campus, the documentation must be submitted 30 days before occupancy is to commence in on-campus housing.
+For students living on-campus, documentation must be submitted 30 days before occupancy is to commence in on-campus housing.